varunshenoy/super-json-mode/README.md

 This is how most teams currently extract structured output from unstructured text using LLMs.

 However, this is inefficient.

 Notice how each of these keys are independent of one another.
+Madlibs takes advantage of **prompt parallelism** by treating every key-value pair in the schema as a separate inquiry.

+For example, we can extract the `num_baths` without having already generated the `address`!

-Madlibs takes advantage of "prompt parallelism" by treating every key-value pair in the schema as a separate inquiry.
-LLMs are embarrasingly parallel and running queries in batches is much faster than in a serial order.
-Therefore, we can split up the schema over multiple queries.
+Moreover, LLMs are embarrasingly parallel and running queries in batches is much faster than in a serial order.

+Thus, we can split up the schema over multiple queries.
 The LLM will then fill in the schema for each independent key **in parallel** and emit far fewer tokens in a single pass, allowing for much faster inference times.

 ## Installation